 I ended up with technology that wasn't yet accessible to truckers on one side of the marketplace—this was pre-iPhone and then the 3g era.
 For shippers I had built a service that didn't meet their true needs.

 I watched margins erode as diesel rose to $4/gallon during The Great Recession, with no competitive advantage, and in fact a disadvantage in that we wouldn't quote truckers routes that lost them money.
 Scruples in a commodity marketplace with no pricing power is not a profitable place to be.

 To sum up what this failure taught me:

-Think big but start small.Understand user needs.
-Learning about complex systems "before you disturb a system in any way, watch how it behaves.", studying ethnography, and learning about the principle of "go and see" have been the most helpful for me.Know when to quit.
+Think big but start small.Understand users needs.
+When dealing with complex systems "before you disturb a system in any way, watch how it behaves."
+Studying ethnography and learning about the principle of "go and see" have helped me learn how to make sense of systems.Know when to quit.
 I ignored the realities of the business, sticking it out for too long.

 Quotes from GLC students